Physics101 Spring 2025 (Term 252)

 Make-up Exam Policy:

-A student who misses an exam with a valid excuse must present an officially authorized document to the course coordinator within 3 days after the date of the exam in order to take a make-up exam.
+A student who misses an exam with a valid excuse (issued by KFUPM’s Student Affairs) must present the excuse to the course coordinator within 3 days after the date of the exam in order to take a make-up exam.
 However, if he/she misses the Final Exam with a valid excuse, he/she will get an “IC” grade in the course and will take a make-up exam in the following semester.
-If he/she does not have a valid excuse issued by KFUPM’s Student Affairs, the score for that exam will be zero.
+If he/she does not have a valid excuse, the score for that exam will be zero.
 Personal excuses are not accepted.

 Week Day Date Topics Chapter Sec Useful Links